 There are 268 million cars and trucks in Europe.
 In the US about 290 million.
 And I only said the West.
 Add in millions of fossil fuel ovens, gas stoves and more, and the climate omelette is done.

 What if we made everything electric?
-Estimates say that electrification could reduce emissions in most industrialized countries by 80%.
+Estimates say that electrification could reduce emissions by 80% in the most industrialized countries.

-The idea is simple: electric is more efficient than fossil fuels for almost all purposes.
+The idea is simple: electric is more efficient than fossil fuels for almost every goal.
 The cleaner the network, the better it works.
-The better it works, the cheaper it is to abandon fossil fuels.
+The better it works, the cheaper it makes it to abandon fossil fuels.

 The way is not easy: it is one of the greatest industrial transformations in the history of capitalism.